 Flattening Deeply Nested GeoJSON Feature Collections Safely Jump to heading

 Geospatial ETL pipelines frequently break when ingesting vendor-generated GeoJSON containing arbitrary nesting levels, mixed-type arrays, and unbounded metadata objects.
 Flattening deeply nested GeoJSON feature collections safely requires deterministic recursion boundaries, strict coordinate precision management, and explicit type coercion rules.
 Without these controls, downstream spatial databases encounter schema drift, geometry validation failures, and silent data truncation.
-This guide provides a single-step automation pattern for standardizing complex feature collections into flat, tabular-ready schemas while preserving spatial integrity.

 Core Failure Modes in Nested GeoJSON Jump to heading